Documentation Index

 Scope

 Every industry has its acronyms, abbreviations, and technical terms.
-This collection of current and often-used TV terminology is intended to assist anyone who converses with TV management and engineers about their needs.
-This particularly aimed at the sale, configuration and use of Linear Acoustic and Junger TV audio processors.
+This collection of current and often-used TV terminology is intended to assist anyone who converses with TV management and engineers about their technical needs.
+This is particularly aimed anyone involved in the sale, configuration and use of Linear Acoustic and Junger TV audio processors.

 Glossary